 The Company's Constitution requires that the minimum number of Directors is 3.
 The Company presently has five Directors consisting of four Non-Executive Directors and one Managing Director.

-Of the Directors, Mr Richard Robinson, a Non-Executive Director and Chairman of the Company, Dr Ila Temu, a Non-Executive Director, and Mr David Vance, a non-executive Director, are considered as independent.
-Richard Schroder is the Managing Director of the Company, Barry Tan is a Non-Executive Director and a substantial shareholder of the Company.
+Mr David Vance, the Company's non-executive Chairman, and Dr IIa Temu, a Non-Executive Director, are considered independent.

+Of the other directors, Richard Schroder is the Managing Director of the Company.
+Barry Tan is no longer a substantial shareholder of the Company but has had a long tenure as a director.
+Alain Vinson was appointed to the Board in September 2017 as a Non-Executive Director but is a substantial shareholder of the Company and former associate of one of the Company's substantial shareholders.
+These factors aside, the Board believes that Mr Vinson brings an appropriate mix of skills to the Board which (a) complement those already provided by the existing directors, and (b) will assist the next phase of the Company's growth.
 In making the assessment of whether Mr David Vance is considered to be an Independent Director, the Board had to consider his association with a substantial shareholder of the Company.
 The Board considers that notwithstanding this association, Mr David Vance applies an independent frame of mind in his role of Non-Executive Director and has therefore classified him as independent.